 Tougher Stains: Isopropyl Alcohol

-For tougher stains, you can use Isopropyl Alcohol.
-First, test a small area under the seat of your car in order to check and see how your car’s leather reacts with the alcohol.
+First of all, you’ll want to test a small area under the seat of your car in order to check and see how your car’s leather reacts with the alcohol.
 If it doesn’t cause any damage, then go ahead and use it on the stain.
-Dab it gently on the messy spot with a cotton ball, but try hard not to soak the area with it, as this can make the leather fade and become discolored.
+Dab the alcohol gently on the messy spot with a cotton ball, but try hard not to soak the area with it, as this can make the leather fade and become discolored.
 The trick is to put just enough alcohol on the cotton ball to make it damp, but not so much that it’s dripping wet.

 Toughest Stains: Cream of Tartar & Lemon Juice